 Society is consuming more resources than ever before and with a rising global population the world's natural resources are being put under increasing pressure.
 As a business, waste represents an avoidable cost and we are committed to making our business more efficient by reducing, reusing, recycling and recovering our waste, ensuring that the waste residues that remain are disposed of using the most environmentally responsible options.

-Our approach to waste management starts with the investment we have made in state-of-the-art technology at our manufacturing sites to drive efficiency and minimise our waste generation.
+Our approach to waste management starts with the investment we have made in state of the art technology at our manufacturing sites to drive efficiency and minimise our waste generation.
 We work closely with our waste management contractors to ensure optimum end of life for our waste and responsible disposal.
-In 2018, 99% of our manufacturing waste was diverted from landfill.
+2021 was the first year we achieved zero waste to landfill globally.